ilmanzo/ilmanzo.github.com/content/post/advent_of_code_2024.md

 According to [Leaderboard times](https://aoc.xhyrom.dev/), the most difficult days where [15](https://adventofcode.com/2024/day/15), [17](https://adventofcode.com/2024/day/17), [21](https://adventofcode.com/2024/day/21) and [24](https://adventofcode.com/2024/day/24).
 I totally agree, go check them if you like hard challenges 😁

+## 🎅 You are not alone
+A special mention to the community: the best thing of [Advent of Code](https://adventofcode.com/) is being part of a collective experience, where for each day you can share opinions, get or give advice, read funny memes and play together with a lot of smart people.
+It can be [Reddit](https://www.reddit.com/r/adventofcode) or your local friends, a Telegram Group or a Slack Channel, but sharing it with other people is the real reason why it's enjoyable.

+- *Collaboration sparks creativity*: Tackling AoC with friends or colleagues opens up a world of shared insights and diverse problem-solving approaches, leading to "aha!" moments you might miss on your own.
+- *Motivation and accountability*: Knowing others are working on the same puzzles keeps you motivated and engaged, even when the challenges get tough.
+- *Learning and skill-sharing*: Explaining your solutions and discussing different coding techniques with others solidifies your understanding and exposes you to new ideas.
+- *Friendly competition and camaraderie*: A little friendly competition can be a great motivator, and celebrating successes together makes the experience even more rewarding.
+- *Turn coding into a social event*: AoC can become a fun social activity, whether it's through online groups or in-person coding sessions with friends.

 ## ☃️ Final thoughts

 Whether you're a seasoned developer or just starting your coding journey, [Advent of Code](https://adventofcode.com/) offers a unique and rewarding experience.
 Beyond the satisfaction of solving intricate puzzles, it's an opportunity to explore new programming languages, optimize your code for efficiency, and learn from a vibrant community of fellow developers.
 So, embrace the holiday spirit, grab your favorite programming language, and dive into the captivating world of Advent of Code.
 Who knows, you might just discover a new trick or two along the way!